edgar2020/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns the airport code associated with the earliest departing flight daily in `flight-carriers`:
+The following example returns the origin airport code associated with the earliest departing flight daily after `'2005-01-01 00:00:00'` in `flight-carriers`:

 ```sql
 SELECT